If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 If your language is already included in the Localization team list, a team for your language exists.
 Find Information about joining a team in Joining a Existing Team.
 If there is no team for your language, start one and proceed as follows:

 - Mail to email@example.com.
 Within your mail, provide the following information: new language name, your full name, your contact mail address.

 - Wait for approval of the new language project.

 - Add your language to the table of localization teams.
 Also fill out the fields about the language coordinator and the location of your project pages, see Language Project Page.

 - Start with localization.
-If you are not familiar with the open source localization process and PO files; read Starting Work before you begin.
+Read Starting Work before you begin.

 You should change only files of your language team.